-The consolidated financial statements include the financial statements of Arabi Company W.L.L. and its subsidiaries as follows:
+^{} The consolidated financial statements include the financial statements of Arabi Company W.L.L. and its subsidiaries as follows:

-Ownership (%) Country of
+Owners hip (%) Country of

-Name of the subsidiary 2022 2021 incorporation Principal activities
+Name of the subsidiary 2023 2022 incorporation Principal activities

 % %

 Gulf Services and Industrial Supplies General Trading and

 Company 100 100 Oman Contracting

 General Trading and

 Arabi Company W.L.L.
 100 100 Qatar Contracting

 General Trading and

 Altec Corporation Limited 90.03 90.03 India Contracting

 United Arab General Trading and

-Warba Mechanical Equipments L.L.C.
+Warba Mechanical Equipment L.L.C.
 70 70 Emirates Contracting

+General trading and

+Medical Engineering Company W.L.L.
+98 - State of Kuwait contracting

-The consolidated financial statements include the financial statements of Arabi Enertech Company K.S.C.
+^{} The consolidated financial statements include the financial statements of Arabi Enertech Company K.S.C.
 (Closed) and its subsidiary as follows:

+Country of

-Name of the subsidiary Owners hip (%) Country of incorporation Principal activities
+Name of the subsidiary Owner ship (%) incorporation Principal activities

-2022 2021
+2023 2022

 % %

-Medical Engineering General trading
+General trading and

-Company W.L.L.
-98 98 State of Kuwait and contracting
+Medical Engineering Company W.L.L. - 98 State of Kuwait contracting

-The Group has not consolidated these subsidiaries since they are not material to the consolidated financial statements of the Group.
+^{} The Group has not consolidated these subsidiaries since they are not material to the consolidated financial statements of the Group.